AkashSasikumar47/ieee-node/Readme.txt

-# Research & Development IEEE SRM
+# IAS IEEE SRM

-## This is the sample website for R&D domain IEEE SRM
+## This is the sample website for IAS domain IEEE SRM

 In this project we are using HTML, CSS and JavaScript.
 We are also using a Bootstrap V5 template.